 Antigens can be considered the active ingredients in vaccines because they are the parts of the vaccine to which an immune response is generated.
 Most often these components are whole viruses or bacteria, parts of the viruses or bacteria, or products made by bacteria, called toxins.
+Some vaccines against COVID-19 also use nucleic acids.
 Learn more about how vaccines are made.

 Adjuvants are substances added to vaccines that allow them to work better by enhancing the immune response to the vaccine, decreasing the quantity of vaccine needed to gain protective immunity, or lowering the number of doses required.
-Currently, three types of adjuvants are approved for use in the United States: aluminum salts, monophoshoryl lipid A, and squalene.
+Currently, five types of adjuvants are approved for use in the United States:

 Stabilizers are used in vaccines to protect the integrity of the active ingredients during manufacture, storage and transport.
 A commonly used stabilizer that can be associated with allergic responses to vaccines is gelatin.

 The HPV vaccine contains polysorbate 80 as a stabilizer.
-Some stories on the internet have suggested that polysorbate 80 in this vaccine causes infertility.
-First, it is important to know that the HPV vaccine does not cause infertility.
+The J&J/Janssen COVID-19 vaccine, no longer available in the U.S., also contains this stabilizer.
+Some stories on the internet have suggested that polysorbate 80 in vaccines causes infertility.
+First, it is important to know that these vaccines (HPV and COVID-19) do not cause infertility.
 Second, polysorbate 80 has been used for many years as an emulsifier to make ice cream smooth and to slow melting.
 A typical serving of ice cream (1/2 cup) may contain about 170,000 micrograms* of polysorbate 80.
-On the other hand, the amount of polysorbate 80 in each dose of the HPV vaccine — 50 micrograms* — is very small.
+On the other hand, the amount of polysorbate 80 in each dose of these vaccines — 50 micrograms* (HPV) and 160 micrograms* (COVID-19) — is very small.
 Therefore, polysorbate 80 isn’t contained in vaccines at quantities that could possibly do harm.

 * A microgram is one-millionth of a gram, and a gram is the weight of one-fifth of a teaspoon of water.